Mandelhoff/AmoveoMinerGpuCuda/README.md

 * BlockSize is optional and defaults to 256.
 * NumBlocks is optional and defaults to 65536
 * RandomSeed is optional.
 Set this if you want multiple miners using the same address to avoid nonce collisions.
-* SuffixMax optinoal and defaults to 65536.
+* SuffixMax optional and defaults to 65536.
 Do NOT use anything higher than 65536.
 Lower numbers reduce OS lag and will reduce hash rate by a few percent.
 * PoolUrl is optional and defaults to http://amoveopool.com/work